-Surprisingly, a rat can linger in the adhesive grip of a glue trap for an agonizing span of several days.
-As you might imagine, these devices don’t offer a swift end; instead, they condemn the ensnared creature to a grim countdown of exhaustion and dehydration.
+Surprisingly, a rat can linger in the adhesive grip of a glue trap for several days.
+These devices don’t provide a swift end; instead, they subject the ensnared creature to prolonged exhaustion and dehydration.

 Key Takeaways